The fermionic DGFF and its scaling limit logCFT: Results

-\paragraph{The dissipation field.} Another interesting observable in this model is the insertion of dissipative sites in the bulk, that is, sites that do not topple.
+Another interesting observable in this model is the insertion of dissipative sites in the bulk, that is, sites that do not topple.
 This observable was fit into the CFT description of the ASM as a logarithmic local field in \cite{PirouxRuelle-observables}---we should revisit these ideas here.

 The dissipation field is \emph{not} probabilistic in nature, but it rather modifies the configuration space of the ASM.
 In precise terms, the configurations of the ASM on $\ddomain{\meshsize}$ with dissipative sites at the vertices $\zdbis_1,\ldots,\zdbis_n\in\ddomain{\meshsize}$ are the configurations of the ASM on $\ddomain{\meshsize}\setminus\{\zdbis_1,\ldots,\zdbis_n\}$.